mafudge/ist769sp24final/README.md

 ### Exam Questions

 Unless you are explicitly instructed otherwise, answer each of the following using PySpark / Spark SQL.
-For any queries you write make sure to include a `printSchema()` and a sample of the output which  demonstrates the code is correct clearly and trivially.
+For any queries you write make sure to include a `printSchema()` and a sample of the output which clearly demonstrates the code is correct clearly and trivially.

 1. Create a spark session that is configured to connect to `mongodb`, `minio`, `cassandra`, '`elasticsearch` and `neo4j`.
 2. Demonstrate you can read the process-oriented data `enrollments` and `sections` from `minio` using PySpark.